ProtonVPN may have an app design that looks like it’s from the ’90s, but this fully featured VPN service is worth considering.

 Most virtual private networks (VPNs) we’ve tested tend to marry form and function, with minimalist designs that are easy to use and advanced features tucked beneath the hood.
 ProtonVPN bucks this trend and wears some of its depth at face value, which may be intimidating to some.

-Get past its ’90s-era look, though, and you’ll start to appreciate the additional at-a-glance info on server load and session traffic.
-The low server, country, and location counts aren’t flash compared to ProtonVPN’s peers, but 10 simultaneous connections is comfortably above the norm.
-More importantly, ProtonVPN boasts top-tier encryption, no-logging, third-party auditing, and some great extended features.
+We love its newly-revamped UI and appreciate the additional at-a-glance info on server load and session traffic.
+The lower server and country counts aren’t flash compared to ProtonVPN’s peers, but 10 simultaneous connections is comfortably above the norm.
+More importantly, ProtonVPN boasts top-tier encryption, no-logging policy (meaning they can't track or share what you do online), third-party auditing, and some great extended features.

 ProtonVPN has a few different options when it comes to paying.
-There’s a free version with limited connection, server, and country options, or a Basic option for US$5 a month if you want more features.
-For our tests, we used the Plus version, which costs US$10 a month, US$96 per year, or US$159 every two years.
+There’s a free version with limited connection, server, and country options, a Plus option if you want more features, and an Unlimited option, which starts at US$12.99 per month and includes access to the VPN, Proton Mail (and Calendar), Proton Drive, and Proton Pass (a password manager).
+For our tests, we used the Plus version, which costs US$8.99 a month, US$71.88 per year, or US$119.76 every two years.
 The Plus version has the most servers, lots of simultaneous connections, and effectively uncapped speeds, alongside other advanced features.

 Where things start to look better in terms of numbers is the 10 simultaneous connections, which is double the industry standard (e.g. ExpressVPN), four more than NordVPN, and three above CyberGhost VPN.
 The main close competitor that has ProtonVPN beat on this metric is the unlimited simultaneous connections from Surfshark VPN.